allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 | 25% quartile |      50 |          50 |
 | Minimum      |      12 |         2.8 |

-__Default_by_LowDocu__
+__Default_by_LowDocu__ - Counter-intuitively, loans with less documentation actually have lower default rate.
 |              | LowDocu   | Non-LowDocu   |
 |--------------|----------:|--------------:|
 | Default Rate |    9.00%  |        18.74% |

-Based on these numbers, we can draw initial conclusions that loans with higher gross disbursement dollar amounts, with longer loan terms and higher SBA guarantee ratios tend to have lower default risk.
+Based on these data exploration, we can draw initial conclusions that loans with higher gross disbursement dollar amounts, longer loan terms and higher SBA guarantee ratios tend to have lower default risk.
 This could be explained by that businesses getting these types of loans are more established, bigger in operation sizes, or have other collaterals posted(e.g. real estates).

 With the initial data EDA, I made the choice to select the following variables to model loan default risk:
 * StateRisk